This Halacha is an excerpt from our Sefer

 - Example 2: If an American traveled to Israel for Pesach does he sell his Chametz in Israel or in America?

-The dispute in Poskim: Some Poskim rule that one goes after the area that the Chametz is in whether to be stringent or to be lenient.
-Thus, if one travels from Israel to America he must sell it before the 6th hour of Erev Pesach enters in Israel.
-Other Poskim however rule that one goes after the time zone of the area that he is in.
-Thus, if one traveled from Israel to America then one can sell it before the 6th hour enters in his area America, and does not have to precede it to the time in Israel.
-Practically, we rule like this latter opinion, although its proper to be stringent like the former opinion to get rid of the Chametz prior to the 6th hour in the area that the Chametz is in, if it is in an earlier time zone.
+The dispute in Poskim: Some Poskim rule that one goes after the area where the Chametz is located, whether to be stringent or to be lenient.
+Thus, if one travels from Israel to America he must sell it before the 6th hour of Erev Pesach in Israel.
+Other Poskim, however, rule that one goes after the time zone of his current location for all matters.
+Thus, if an Israeli resident traveled from Israel to America for Pesach, he one can sell it before the 6th hour enters in his city in America, and does not have to precede it to the time in Israel.
+Practically, we rule like this latter opinion, although its proper to be stringent like the former opinion to sell the Chametz prior to the 6th hour in the area that the Chametz is in, if it is in an earlier time zone.

-The final ruling: One who owns Chametz in the area which he traveled from, is to always do the sale in whichever area is the earlier time zone [east versus west], whether he traveled to an earlier time zone or later time zone.
+Practical application: One who owns Chametz in a different time zone, is to always do the sale in whichever area is the earlier time zone [east versus west], whether he traveled to an earlier time zone or later time zone.
 Thus, in both examples above, if one has Chametz in his home area he is to sell his Chametz through a Rav in Israel.
-[Although when doing so in the first example one should specify that he is only selling him the Chametz in that time zone, otherwise he will not be able to eat Chametz even before the 5th hour, as it was already sold.]
+[If one is in the later time zone, he should discuss with the Rav in Israel as what he should do about eating Chametz once the 6th hour has arrived in the earlier time zone.]

 Flying from west to east in America: He must sell the Chametz in accordance to the time of the east coast.

-Regarding buying back the Chametz after Pesach: There is no problem for the Chametz to be bought back in a place that Pesach ends earlier then the time it ends in the place that one lives, as one has no intention to buy back the Chametz until after Pesach ends for him.
-However some Poskim rule that one is to sell the Chametz in the earlier time zone and tell the Rav to not buy it back on his behalf from the gentile until Pesach ends in his later time zone.
+Buying back the Chametz after Pesach: There is no Halachic issue involved with being located in a later time zone and having the Chametz bought back after Pesach in the earlier time zone, as one has no intention to buy back the Chametz until after Pesach ends for him.
+However, some Poskim rule that one is to sell the Chametz in the earlier time zone and tell the Rav to not buy it back from the gentile on his behalf, until Pesach ends in his later time zone.

-So rules Igros Moshe 4/94; Minchas Yitzchak 7/25 brought in Piskeiy
+So rules Igros Moshe 4:94; Minchas Yitzchak 7:25 brought in Piskeiy Teshuvos ibid

+One suggestion is to specify that he is only selling him the Chametz in that time zone, otherwise he will not be able to eat Chametz even before the 5th hour, as it was already sold.
 Accordingly, when one has traveled to a later time zone [east to west] one would need to make 2 sale contracts, writing in each one that it is only valid for the Chametz of its area, in order so he be able to still eat Chametz in the west after the time of the East has arrived.
 However, in truth, many contracts give the Jew explicit permission for him to take the Chametz for himself, with intent to repay the gentile, and hence the above is not necessary.
 One should discuss these points with the Rav.

 Rather the Rav is to buy it for himself and then the original owner will buy it back from the Rav.